rishabhsai/briefly/README.md

-# Vyyra
+# Briefly

 **Your Socials, Amplified by AI**

-Vyyra transforms your weekly social media activity into a stunning, ready-to-share newsletter—automatically.
+Briefly transforms your weekly social media activity into a stunning, ready-to-share newsletter—automatically.
 Experience a modern, interactive simulation where you can see how your posts, videos, and highlights come together in a beautiful recap, powered by AI.

 ## ✨ Features
 - **Interactive Newsletter Simulation:**